pbassham/rock-docs/md/Styling - Styling.md

 </div>
 ```

 The documentation below walks through some of the core styling classes available for your use when writing custom HTML/Lava.
-These helper classes are included outside of the website's theme, so they can be utilized on anywhere - both on your internal and external websites..
+These helper classes are included outside of the website's theme, so they can be utilized on anywhere - both on your internal and external websites.es..